uriel/knit/README.md

 processing considerably easier.

 After a call to `Pattern.Unroll`, there should be no Number or Group nodes left in the pattern.
-Only basic Stitch nodes and optionally some Reference nodes if `Pattern.Expand` was not yet called.
+Only a flat list of Stitch nodes and optionally some Reference nodes if `Pattern.Expand` was not yet called.

 ### Usage